ajnesbit/leaflet-challenge/README.md

 ## Prerequisites

-A copy of the repo on your machine.

 ```
-Give examples
+Download a copy of the repo to your machine
 ```

 ## Running file